primecitizens/pcz/README.md

 - `pcz`: A tool to build applications using custom std.
   - `pcz build` works like `go build` (invoking `go tool compile/asm/link/pack`) but with different options.
-  - `pcz dev` provides easy development enironment setup.
+  - `pcz dev` provides easy development environment setup.

   > **NOTE**
   > When running `pcz`, please make sure you are using `go1.21` toolchain, you can do this by setting environment variable `GOROOT` to the path to the toolchain home (if `pcz` wasn't built with local `go1.21` toolchain).